jcyl29/useful-code-snippets/README.md

 ```

 ## combining `document.write` and script tags of `type=text/html` to dynamically load polyfill scripts
 using `document.write`, particularly for script tags, will cause a blocking request.
 This is useful for loading polyfills before loading the rest of the app code.
 It is especially useful if you are doing a feature detection check before making the request to another file containing the polyfill code.
-The location of the external file can be stored a script tag of type `text/html`
+The location of the external file can be stored as a script tag of type `text/html`

 Example:
 ```